Manolo Peña: Club career

 Born in Lugo, Galicia, Peña signed at the age of 17 with Real Valladolid, going on to play seven consecutive La Liga seasons with the club, but only appearing in 30 league games his first three combined.
 His best output for the Castile and León side came in the 1987–88 campaign when he scored eight goals in 29 matches (all starts) to help them finish in eighth position; this included a hat-trick against FC Barcelona at the Camp Nou in a 4–2 win, and another in the home game against the Catalans (1–1 draw).

 Still at the professional level, Peña played with Real Zaragoza (top level) and Cádiz CF (being relegated from Segunda División in 1993–94).
 He retired in June 2000 after six years in the lower leagues, mainly with SD Ponferradina where he started his career.

 International career

-Peña earned a total of 14 caps for four Spanish youth teams.
+Peñan earned a total of 14 caps for four Spanish youth teams.
 He helped the under-20s finish second at the 1985 FIFA World Youth Championship in the Soviet Union, appearing in the group stage against Brazil (0–2 loss) and the Republic of Ireland (4–2 win).